 What This Template Is For

-The biggest risk to most product initiatives is not technical complexity or market timing -- it is stakeholder misalignment.
+The biggest risk to most product initiatives is not technical complexity or market timing.
+It is stakeholder misalignment.
 When key decision-makers are surprised, uninformed, or feel excluded, projects stall.
 Features get redesigned late.
 Launches get delayed.
 Trust erodes.

+The Stakeholder Management Handbook covers the full discipline of stakeholder management in depth.
 This template provides five interconnected tools for managing stakeholder relationships systematically: a stakeholder identification worksheet, a power/interest grid for prioritization, a RACI matrix for decision rights, a communication plan for consistent updates, and templates for meeting cadences and status reports.
 Together, they ensure the right people get the right information at the right time.

 When to Use This Template